 In addition, the class will rate each team on quality of presentation, soundness of arguments, and use of supporting material using a 1-10 scale.
 They can also provide written comments.
-The rating will not e used in your mark, but Ill provide each team with average class ratings, summary of comments, and instructor grades, feedback University of Calgary Curriculum Objectives
+The rating will not be used in your mark, but I will provide each team with average class ratings, summary of comments, and instructor grades, feedback.